TinoRabe/Blog-Netlify/site/content/post/portals-provisioning-template-licensing-advanced-techniques-to-master-powerapps-portals.md

 date: 2019-10-28T06:00:19.751Z
 description: >-
   In this post you will advance your knowledge around considerations for choosing the right template for your customers.
-You will also find some valuable insights for licensing your Portals solution.
 image: /img/template.jpg
 ---
 > tl;dr